joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/22/business/media/hot-ones-sean-evans-netflix.html

 **Historic Brooklyn Church Destroyed in Fire**\
-`The South Bushwick Church was engulfed in flames on Friday, and the cause of the fire is still under investigation.
+`The South Bushwick Church in Brooklyn was engulfed in flames on Friday, and the cause of the fire is still under investigation.
 The church was built in 1853 and is Bushwick’s oldest landmark, according to an expert.`\
 https://www.nytimes.com/video/nyregion/100000010983479/brooklyn-new-york-church-fire.html

 **‘Why I Love the Beautiful Game’ With Wagner Moura**\